 - 5. Deliver superior chip-to-chip clock performance - Up to 622 Mb/s LVDS and LVPECL performance on 36 Virtex-E I/O pairs - SelectLinkTM technology for high speed DDR Virtex-to-Virtex device communication - 200 Mb/s Virtex-to-Virtex device - 311 Mb/s for Virtex-E device to Virtex-E device (up to 804 pins) - 143 MHz ZBTTM SRAM, 200 MHz for Virtex-E device - 125MHz SDRAM/SGRAM, 133 MHz SDRAM. - Use precise 50/50 duty cycle to achieve high-speed DDR interface to external devices - 200 MHz Virtex Double Data Rate - 266 MHz Virtex-E Double Data Rate - 6.
-Supply flexible power management.
-Analog PLLs require a continuous clock.
-On the other hand, designers can use DLL techniques to stop, and then restart, the clock without acquiring a new lock, which would require several microseconds.
-This feature allows a designer to build a "power save" mode into the final application. - 7.
 Provide greater stability.
-DLLs operate reliably on waveforms with up to 1 ns frequency drifts adding a maximum of only 60 ps jitter.
+DLLs operate reliably on waveforms with up to 1 ns frequency drifts, adding a maximum of only 60 ps jitter.
 This stability is far beyond the typical 100 PPM (0.01%) of most oscillators, where any input jitter is reflected on the output.
-Most analog PLLs can filter jitter on the reference clock, but the intrinsic oscillator noise will still be present.
+Most analog PLLs can filter jitter on the reference clock, but the intrinsic oscillator noise is still present.
 VCOs tend to be especially sensitive to I/O switching, V{CC} variations, and ground bounce.
-In addition, a less than optimal loop filter may amplify the jitter.
-Each loop filter must be matched to the multiplier value, the oscillator frequency, and various parameters such as analog frequency, phase and gain.
-Digital Delay Locked Loops have no such limitations, as there are no finely tuned analog control elements.
-The DLL is implemented with a completely digital feedback mechanism that adjusts the phase in steps of 50-60ps increments.
+In addition, a less than optimal loop filter can amplify the jitter.
+Each loop filter must be matched to the multiplier value, the oscillator frequency, and various parameters such as analog frequency, phase, and gain.
+Digital delay-locked loops have no such limitations, as there are no finely tuned analog control elements.
+The DLL is implemented with a completely digital feedback mechanism that adjusts the phase in 50-60ps increments.